beakerbrowser/beakerbrowser.com/_docs/apis/dat.md

 This API is only available to apps served over `dat://`.
 By default, any `dat://` app can read other dat-archives via HTML embeds, Ajax, or the `dat` read commands.

-An app can only write to archives that it created.
+An app can write to archives that it created.
-The user will be prompted to confirm every dat creation, and may deny the site's request.
+The user will be prompted to confirm permission to:

+ 1. Create a new dat archive
+ 2. Modify a dat archive created by another site

+The user must be the owner of a dat archive to modify it.

 <hr class="nomargin">

 ### Disk Usage and Quotas

 Archives are either permanent or temporary.
-Archives that are created or opened via `dat` are permanent.
+Archives that are created via the `dat` api are permanent.
 All other archives (downloaded by browsing, HTML embeds, or Ajax) are temporary and may be automatically deleted.
 A permanent archive can be made temporary by calling `dat.deleteArchive()` on it.

-Behind the scenes, archives have "claims" against them by applications.
-Calling `createArchive()` adds a claim by the calling app, while `deleteArchive()` removes that claim.
-An archive with no claims is temporary, and subject to cleanup.

-By default, apps are limited to 100MB of storage per archive.
+By default, archives are limited to 100MB of storage.
 When the limit is reached, the user will be prompted to allow more disk-usage.
-Until this is granted, all writes will fail, and all downloads will pause.
+Until this is granted, all writes will fail.
-Files that are downloaded by Ajax or HTTP embeds do not count against this quota.

 <hr class="nomargin">